microsoft/azure-pipelines-yaml/design/environment.md

 With the above, deployment history from multiple pipelines are enabled.

-## Environment with multiple resources
+## Group multiple resources into a namespace

+Environment is composed of **groups of resources** aka **namespaces**.
+For example, a **production** environment composed with a farm of **web** servers, **database** clusters will form two namespaces.

+**namespace**: groups the resources that are homogeneous.
+You can apply deployment strategy on the resource within a namespace.

 ![environment](images/environment.png)

 Figure: **a**

-In the above illustration, we have 3 **namespaces** in the environment that map to -
+In the above illustration, we have 3 **namespaces** in the environment that maps to -
 - A resource group with one or more App Services,
 - A resource group with one or more Databases, and
 - A Kubernetes *namespace* in a cluster with one or more containerized apps (workloads)

 **Note**:
-- **namespace**: represents **group of resources** that are homogeneous.
-You can apply deployment strategy on the resource within a namespace.
 - **terminology**: Other options for **namespace** were **resources**, **serviceGroup** among others, open to feedback.
-- **resource discovery**: Current YAML scope is limited to creating an environment and tracking the deployments.
-Future, we can annotate system tasks to publish the resources (provisioned/targeted) to the environment.

 ### Deployment job & Environment

-We will be introducing a new a `job` type called `deployment`, that can create and record deployments against the `environment`.
+We will be introducing a new a `job` type called `deployment`, that can understand environments, apply deployment strategies and record deployments against the `environment`.
 In other words, a `deployment` job is a collection of steps to be run against the `environment`.

 ```yaml
 - deployment: deployWeb